romanhaa/Cerebro/examples/GSE108041/README.md

 # `GSE108041` data set

-This data set comes from the publication "Extreme heterogeneity of influenza virus infection in single cells" by Russell *et al.*, eLIFE (2018) ([DOI](https://doi.org/10.7554/eLife.32303), [GEO submission](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE108041)).
+This data set is taken from the publication "Extreme heterogeneity of influenza virus infection in single cells" by Russell *et al.*, eLIFE (2018) ([DOI](https://doi.org/10.7554/eLife.32303), [GEO submission](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE108041)).
 It contains ~13,000 cells from 4 samples before and 6/8/10h after infection with the influenza virus.

 To test Cerebro, download the `.crb` file from either [Seurat v3](Seurat_v3) or [scanpy](scanpy) and load it into Cerebro.